makerdao/community/governance/polls/SparkLend Ethereum & Base - Activate Spark Liquidity Layer - November 4, 2024.md

 start_date: 2024-11-04T16:00:00
 end_date: 2024-11-07T16:00:00
 ---
-# Poll: SparkLend Ethereum & Base - Activate Spark Liquidity Layer - November 4, 2024
+# Poll: SparkLend Ethereum and Base - Activate Spark Liquidity Layer - November 4, 2024

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of Spark Protocol and the Ecosystem Facilitators.
 This Governance [Poll](https://sky-atlas.powerhouse.io/#A.1.9.1_Operational_Weekly_Cycle-b189fa17-57a9-4d4e-9780-0ce4efd94211|0db30308) will be active for three days beginning on Monday, November 4 at 16:00 UTC.